 Because this was an oil-based enamel finish paint, I let the paint dry for almost two full days.
 The paint was flawless and I didn’t want to mess it up.
 After it dried, we reattached the hardware inside and out.
 We took care to make sure that everything lined back up properly so that the door now opens and closes correctly.

-The next time you are at a flea market and see rusting old lockers, snap them up!
+So the next time you are at a flea market and see rusting old lockers, snap them up!
 With just a little creative thinking and time, you can have a customized creation.
 DIY locker upcycling is fun and easy.
 In fact, it’s downright addicting.
-I’m already keeping my eyes open for the next locker that I can upcycle.
+I’m already keeping my eyes open for the next one that I can upcycle.